Huge disclaimer notice! In red!

 Which isn’t to say there isn’t plenty of legislation available to control these things – there is.
-And prosecutors would need to adapt these rules to control cryptocurrency conduct, unless and until Parliament decides that the provisions of FSMA and other investments should apply to cryptocurrencies directly.
-The UK’s unfair trade practices regime seems ready-made for this purpose as a stopgap.
+And prosecutors would need to adapt these rules to control cryptocurrency conduct, unless and until Parliament decides that the provisions of FSMA with apply to other classes of investment should also apply to cryptocurrencies directly.

 In my back of the envelope view (and in the interests of pushing this post out the door), I will just sketch out the issues towards which senior solicitors might want to point their plucky juniors if a client should walk in the door tomorrow, and ask: “how the hell do I do this?”

 - The law concerning Unregulated Collective Investment Schemes (UCIS) and making damn sure you stay on the right side of it.